Calcium sulfite: Production

 The gypsum, if sufficiently pure, is marketable as a building material.

 Uses

+Water treatment

+Used in some shower filters to remove chlorine due to its reducing properties and slow dissolution in water.

 Drywall

 Calcium sulfite is generated as the intermediate in the production of gypsum, which is the main component of drywall.
 A typical US home contains 7 metric tons of such drywall gypsum board.

 Food additive

 As a food additive it is used as a preservative under the E number E226.
 Along with other antioxidant sulfites, it is commonly used in preserving wine, cider, fruit juice, canned fruit and vegetables.
 Sulfites are strong reducers in solution, they act as oxygen scavenger antioxidants to preserve food, but labeling is required as some individuals might be hypersensitive.

 Wood pulp production

 Chemical wood pulping is the removal of cellulose from wood by dissolving the lignin that binds the cellulose together.
 Calcium sulfite can be used in the production of wood pulp through the sulfite process, as an alternative to the Kraft process that uses hydroxides and sulfides instead of sulfites.
 Calcium sulfite was used, but has been largely replaced by magnesium and sodium sulfites and bisulfites to attack the lignin.